The Expanding Universe of Olink Insight

 What can this tool actually do for me?

-Workshops and interviews with internal teams and users revealed a simple truth: most researchers weren’t navigating by feature — they were navigating by intent.
-They weren’t looking for features like Panel Selection or Gene Ontology Search.
-Half of the time they didn't even know what those features could do for them.
+The simple truth is: most users don't navigate by feature — they navigate by intent.
+Our users weren’t looking for features like Panel Selection or Gene Ontology Search.
 They were asking questions like:

 What proteins should I work with?